Study and Exchange Opportunities offered to Nicaraguan Youth by the United States Embassy in Nicaragua

 - Scanned copy of the passport data/photo page (only if you have one).

 - Scanned high school certificate (diploma de bachiller).

 - Scanned copies of academic transcripts for years of university studies with cumulative percentage.

 - Scanned letter from your current university, or a copy of your pre-registration receipt, certifying that you are an active student and additional information about your field of study and current year, how long is your major in years.

-Tip: Please name your PDF or MS Word documents appropriately, so it will be easy for us to identify the owner and content of each file when we download your information.
+Tip: Please use descriptive names for your PDF or MS Word files, so it will be easy for us to identify the owner and content of each archive when we download your information.
 Examples: EmilyJones_EssayChoiceA.pdf, EmilyJones_Transcript.pdf, EmilyJones_ID.pdf, EmilyJones_letter1.pdf, EmilyJones_letter2.pdf, etc.